meelgroup/KCBox/README.md

 ## Panini Description

 Panini is an efficient compiler.
-So far, it suppots the compilation from CNF formula in DIMACS format to OBDD or OBDD\[$\wedge$\], which are the format of tractable circuits.
-If you use this tool, please cite our paper [New Canonical Representations by Augmenting OBDDs with Conjunctive Decomposition](https://dblp.org/rec/journals/jair/LaiLY17.html?view=bibtex)
+So far, it suppots the compilation from CNF formula in DIMACS format to OBDD, OBDD\[AND\] (OBDD with conjunctive decomposition), or CCDD (constrained conjunction \& decision diagrams ) which are the format of tractable circuits.
+If you use this tool to compile formula into OBDD or OBDD\[AND\] , please cite our paper [New Canonical Representations by Augmenting OBDDs with Conjunctive Decomposition](https://dblp.org/rec/journals/jair/LaiLY17.html?view=bibtex).
+If you use this tool to compile formula into CCDD, please cite our paper [CCDD: A Tractable Representation for Model Counting and Uniform Sampling](https://arxiv.org/abs/2202.10025)

 ## ExactMC Description

 ExactMC is a scalable exact model counter.
-It performs counting wrt a KC language called constrained conjunction \& decision diagrams (CCDD) that supports linear model counting.
+It performs counting wrt CCDD that supports linear model counting.
 This tool also takes in a CNF formula in DIMACS format, and outputs the number of satisfying assignments.
 ExactMC also supports weighted model counting by searching wrt Decision-DNNF.
 If you use this tool, please cite our paper [The power of Literal Equivalence in Model Counting](https://meelgroup.github.io/files/publications/AAAI-21-LMY.pdf)

 ## ExactUS Description